Terrier Dogs

 About the Fox Terrier

-The Fox Terrier is a medium terrier dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Fox Terrier is manageable for most owners.
+The Fox Terrier is a small terrier dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Fox Terrier is manageable for most owners.
 Typically standing Up to 15 inches tall at the shoulder and weighing 15 to 19 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Terrier Dogs group, the Fox Terrier brings a distinct combination of traits that sets it apart.
 The Fox Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Fox Terrier loves being close to its people and forms strong bonds with every member of the household.